icza/mighty/README.md

 ### More examples

-Fore more usage examples, check out the following packages which use `mighty` extensively in their testing code:
+For more usage examples, check out the following packages which use `mighty` extensively in their testing code:

 - [github.com/icza/bitio](https://github.com/icza/bitio)
 - [github.com/icza/session](https://github.com/icza/session)